 The Board has adopted a Code of Ethics that applies to all officers and directors.
-A copy of the Code of Ethics can be found on the "Corporate Governance" section of the Company's website at www.amcastle.com/investors/investors_governance.aspx.
+A copy of the Code of Ethics can be section "Corporate Governance" Company's found on the of the website at www.amcastle.com/investors/investors governance.aspx.
 Every director and officer is required to read and follow the Code.
 Any waiver of the Code for executive officers or directors of the Company requires the approval of the Audit Committee and must be promptly disclosed to the Company's stockholders.
 We intend to disclose through a filing with the SEC on Form 8-K any amendment to, or waiver from, the Code that is required to be publicly disclosed under the rules of the SEC.